 Dallas’ business experience helps him understand client problems and goals.
-Before entering law school, Dallas worked for eight years as an export marketing consultant for the International Trade Administration and as the director of operations for the North and Central American apparel sourcing office for Gap Inc. At Gap Inc., Dallas gained experience in supply chain management, apparel and fabric manufacturing and sourcing, contract negotiation, and ethical and environmental compliance.
-He understands the competing pressures that businesses face from cash management, financing, customers, suppliers, owners, employees and management, and that background helps him craft litigation and settlement strategies to meet client needs.
+Before entering law school, Dallas worked for eight years as an export marketing consultant for the International Trade Administration and as the director of operations for the North and Central American apparel sourcing office for Gap Inc. At Gap Inc., Dallas gained experience in supply chain management, apparel and fabric manufacturing and sourcing, and contract negotiation.
+He understands the competing pressures that businesses face from cash management, customers, suppliers, owners, employees and management, and that background helps him craft litigation and settlement strategies to meet client needs.
 Dallas’ background in sourcing and supply chain issues helped him understand a processed-food client’s business needs in litigation concerning an alleged breach of a multi-year supply contract; the jury returned a defense verdict for our client.

-In March of 2014, Dallas was recognized as a Rising Litigator by the Oregon State Bar’s Litigation Section and honored at the Section’s Litigation Institute & Retreat in Skamania, Oregon.
-He is recognized as a Rising Star by Oregon Super Lawyers magazine for the past seven years, and in 2009 he was honored by the Multnomah Bar Association as the Rookie of the Year.
+In March of 2014, Dallas was recognized as a Rising Litigator by the Oregon State Bar’s Litigation Section and honored at the Section’s Litigation Institute & Retreat.
+He was recognized as a Rising Star by Oregon Super Lawyers magazine for seven years, and in 2009 he was honored by the Multnomah Bar Association as the Rookie of the Year.

 Experience and Affiliations

 - Rising Litigator Award, Oregon State Bar, Litigation Section, 2014

 - Rising Star, Oregon Super Lawyers magazine, 2010 - 2017